 Hospice nurses and doctors are up-to-date on the latest medications and devices for pain and symptom relief.
-In addition, physical and occupational therapists assist patients to be as mobile and self-sufficient as possible, and they are often joined by specialists schooled in music therapy, art therapy, diet counseling, and other therapies.
+In addition, physical and occupational therapists assist patients to be as mobile and self-sufficient as possible.

 Medications need to be taken on a regular schedule as prescribed by the physician.
 They are less effective if you do not take them until you begin to feel pain.
 The trick is to always stay a few steps ahead of the pain.